Nicholai518/spring-boot-friends-rest-api/README.md

 ## Features
 - Able to accept or decline friend request.
+- Friend requests can be in a "pending" state

 ## Motivation
 This project was implemented to gain more experience with back-end development for games.